-I look forward to this challenge and expect great accomplishments from our faculty this year.
+I look forward to this challenge and expect great accomplishments from our faculty.